Over the years I have been asked lots of questions! I enjoy these. They make me think about my products more deeply.

 - At work where fragrances are not allowed, use the unscented so you do not need to have dry uncomfortable hands all day.

 This is my favorite!
 I love using a foot cream at night.
 In the past my feet were callused and “tough”.
 They were not painfully cracked as some can be though.
 I make this cream about the same as my moisturizers but I add Shea butter, castor oil, jojoba oil and coco butter along with the coconut oil.
 This combination along with Peppermint, Eucalyptus and Cajeput essential oils make this a “must have” for anyone with tired, sore, dry or happy feet!
 They will definitely be happier!

 #6 - Sunscreen

-This too, is made about the same as my moisturizers.
-I have added zinc oxide to it for a natural sunscreen.
+This is made about the same as our moisturizers but we have added zinc oxide to it for a natural sunscreen.
 This is a thick white cream and can be used as a light sunscreen.
 Zinc oxide is a sun block when used as a paste (you may have noticed people with white noses at the beach).
-This is made to blend into your skin so it will not be a block.
+Our Sunscreen is made to blend into your skin so it will not be a block.
 There will be protection of no more than 30 SPF.
 If you burn easily and will be on a beach, you may want more protection.
 You can try applying a thick coat for more protection.